The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Higher-order contributions from the potential energy

 Sorting the terms by their order of spin interactions, we get

 One of the corrections to the standard MAGIC Hamiltonian $\Tilde{H}^{(2)}$ is a three-body spin interaction, given by

 with three-body interaction strength

 In Eq.~\eqref{eq:H3_Coul}, we left out contributions to the local fields that arise for two coinciding indices.
-As we will see below, their strength, just like the three-body interaction, is negligible in realistic situations, but they could also be compensated easily by modifying the microwave detunings accordingly.
-The other terms [second to fifth row of Eq.~\eqref{eq:spinphonon}] describe a coupling of phonon modes to two-body spin interactions and local fields, as well as the usual anharmonic phonon term appearing due to anharmonicities of the external potential \cite{Marquet2003}.
+As we will see below, their strength, just like the three-body interaction, is negligible in realistic situations, but they could also be compensated easily through virtual $Z$~rotations or by adjusting the frequency detuning in the presence of a microwave driving field, see \cref{sec:discretemagicgates}.
+The other terms (second to fifth row of Eq.~\eqref{eq:spinphonon}) describe a coupling of phonon modes to two-body spin interactions and local fields, as well as the usual anharmonic phonon term appearing due to anharmonicities of the external potential \cite{Marquet2003}.